Outkast: 2002–2004: Speakerboxxx/The Love Below

 Outkast's next official single was not released until the summer of 2004.
 "Roses", a track featuring both members from The Love Below half of the album, did not meet the level of success as either of its predecessors, but it became a modest-sized hit on urban radio and the American music video networks.
 The video for "Roses" is loosely based on the musicals West Side Story and Grease.
 It featured sparring 1950s-style gangs, one representing Speakerboxxx, and one representing The Love Below, likely parodying the widespread arguing among critics and fans as to which half of the album was better.
-It deviates from these musicals in its final act, however, by featuring André 3000 defecating in a bouquet of roses before entering a Ramping Shop and presenting them to the receptionist.
-This closing scene was nominated as a finalist for the BET "Realest Music Video of All Time" award.
 The final singles were André 3000's "Prototype", which was paired with a science fiction-themed video about alien visitors, and Speakerboxxx's "Ghettomusick", which featured both members of Outkast and a sample from a song by Patti LaBelle, who also makes an appearance in the video.

 Speakerboxxx/The Love Below won the 2004 Grammy for Album of the Year.
 OutKast was one of the headlining acts at the show, and gave two performances: Big Boi performed "The Way You Move" with the Outkast backing band during a medley with Earth Wind & Fire, George Clinton and Robert Randolph, while André 3000 performed "Hey Ya!" as the show closer after they had been presented with the Album Of The Year Award.